 Across the shifting sea I have voyage, to far ports and distant shores.
 I left not to forget, but to remember.
 To remember the way I was as a child, not the way I have grown to be a man.

 I wrote her a letter and sent it on the first ship we crossed.
 Brief, I told her my intent, and left it at that.
 To find myself.
 To learn to love.
 To remember.

-After a year of port to port, island to island, praying to God each night and rising for her each morning, we arrived at the small Caribbean Island, Eye of the Mother.
-Named so for the pile of rocks atop which, at the crest of the topmost cliff, presided a stone chipped statue of the Blessed Virgin Mary.
-Her arms, poised as if waiting to rise to her maker, were spread wide toward the earth, and her gaze was bent to the wide island vista.
+After a year of port to port, island to island, praying to God at night and rising for her in the morning, we arrived at the small Caribbean Island called Eye of the Mother.
+Named so for the pile of rocks that crests the topmost cliff, a stone chipped statue of the Blessed Virgin Mary resides at the top.
+Her arms, poised as if waiting to rise to her maker, are spread wide toward the earth, and her gaze is bent to the wide island vista.

 “What are you making?”

 I glance down at the sculpture in my hands.
 A woman.
 It isn’t her, like I thought it would be; nor my mother, which might have made sense; not even a replica of the Virgin that stands above my head.
 I hand it over to the child, who takes it with her tiny hands and looks it all over.

 “I’m in love with my best friend, you see,” I tell her.
 “I’ve always wanted to love her, but I don’t really know how, so mostly I’ve just wanted her to love me.
 But she told me a story – a story about why she refuses to love me…”